paymill/paymill-php/README.md

 ----------

 This wrapper is using the api v2.1 launched in June 2014.
-If you wish to use the old api v2.0 please use the wrapper from branch v2: https://github.com/paymill/paymill-php/tree/v2.
+If you wish to use the old api v2.0 please use the wrapper in branch v2: https://github.com/paymill/paymill-php/tree/v2.

 How to test
 -----------